eagle-ai/eagle-ai.github.io/deployment-in-production.md

 ---

 This page outlines the steps for manually deploying Eagle in the production environment.
-For a quick start, we strongly recommend you to [start eagle on a sandbox](/docs/deployment-in-sandbox.html).
+For a quick start, we strongly recommend you to [start Eagle in a sandbox](/docs/deployment-in-sandbox.html).

 Here's the main content of this page: